Larger Quantities, Lower Prices

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Hair Cap Moss - Polytrichum Commune

 The Hair Cap Moss also is known as pigeon wheat often grows as large mats in areas with highly acidic soils like peat bogs and old fields.
 The name implies how this moss procreates; it grows over the tops of dead hair cap moss.
 At the end of its life cycle which could be anywhere from 3 to 10 years new hair cap moss grows over it, capping it off.

-Hair Cap Moss has female plants that grow to heights of one to eight inches in height have shoots holding eggs, while the male shoots reaching 11 to 15 inches high hold sperm.
-Spring raindrops cause the sperm to fall on the eggs and then the plant can reproduce.
+Hair Cap Moss has female plants that grow to heights of one to eight inches in height have shoots holding eggs, while the male shoots are reaching 11 to 15 inches high hold sperm.
+Spring raindrops cause the sperm to fall on the eggs, and then the plant can reproduce.
 The wind blows the germinated eggs to land so it can begin to grow.

 The uses of the hair cap moss range from creating a green bed that never needs moving on your lawn to using the moss as erosion control along banks.
 While it needs moisture and tends to do well in shaded areas, it can still thrive in direct sun.
-It grows heartily in areas with little dirt as can be verified by its growth on granite outcroppings.
-Moss easily controls your weed problems under bushes and along flower gardens and it can grow in any soil with a low pH.
+It grows heartily in regions with little dirt as can be verified by its growth on granite outcroppings.
+Moss easily controls your weed problems under bushes and along flower gardens, and it can grow in any soil with a low pH.

 The hair cap moss is green year round, except in instances when a drought occurs, but a little rain will revive it again.
 For lawns with access to limited sunlight, this is the ideal substitute for grass.
 Plant hair cap moss and enjoy the greenery year round.